 The information provided should be relevant to your circumstances and the local area in which you live and may include information about local carers support groups.

-If the council decides that you are not eligible for care and support, we will still be able to offer information and advice through the Dudley Carers Network.
+If the council decides that you are not eligible for care and support, we will still be able to offer information and advice through Dudley Carers Hub.

 If the council decides that your needs are eligible for support we must consider how your needs could be met.
 Dudley council has taken the decisions not to charge carers for any direct support it may provide (carers may need to pay for any services / support provided by an external organisation for example a carers support group).

 The council will discuss with you what eligible needs you would like us to meet and then agree a support plan with you.